-We are continually told we eat a nutrient-poor diet and need more nutrients.
+We are continually told we eat a nutrient-poor diet, so we need more nutrients.

-Bruce Ames’ Triage Theory shows us that, with more essential nutrients, we will not just survive for the short term but thrive for the longer term.
+Bruce Ames’ Triage Theory shows us that we will not just survive for the short term if we get more of all the essential nutrients, but we will thrive over the longer term.

-But the all-too-common ‘solution’ recommended (usually advertised) to us is to simply:
+But the all-too-common ‘solution’ recommended and usually advertised to us is to simply:

-- add a heap of synthetic vitamins to this ultra-processed food to make the label look better.
+- Add a heap of synthetic vitamins to whatever ultra-processed food you prefer to make the label look better.

-But, when it comes to nutrients, it’s critical to understand,
+But, when it comes to nutrients, it’s critical to ask and know,

-- at what point are we wasting our valuable time, money and limited focus on chasing more nutrients with supplements?
+- At what point are we wasting our valuable time, money, and finite amounts of focus on chasing more nutrients with supplements?

-- could the more-is-better approach with supplements and fortification be detrimental to our health and waistlines? and
+- Could the ‘more-is-better’ approach to supplementation and fortification be detrimental to our health and waistlines?

-However, as you will see, because we crave each nutrient, obtaining them from supplements and fortified foods could decrease your appetite for whole foods that create greater satiety.
+As a result, obtaining your nutrients from supplements and fortified foods could decrease your appetite for whole foods that elicit greater satiety.

 - The Data